Alexei Rykov: Family

-Rykov's wife, Nina Semyonova, nee Marshak, was arrested in 1937 Yevgenia Ginzburg, who was also arrested in 1937, recorded being approached inside Butyrka prison by "a woman of about 55, with an expression of acute suffering on her face" who demanded: "Have they tried them yet?
+Rykov's wife, Nina Semyonova, née Marshak, was arrested in 1937.
+Yevgenia Ginzburg, who was also arrested in 1937, recorded being approached inside Butyrka prison by "a woman of about 55, with an expression of acute suffering on her face" who demanded: "Have they tried them yet?
 They've shot them, haven't they?"
-Ginzburg was told this Rykov's wife, vainly seeking news of her husband.
+Ginzburg was told this was Rykov's wife, vainly seeking news of her husband.
 Nina Rykov was shot on 4 March 1938.

 Their daughter Natalya, born 1916, worked for the NKVD as a teacher until her father's arrest, when she was sent into administrative exile in Tomsk, where she was arrested on 1 March 1938 and sentenced to eight years in the gulag for 'anti-soviet agitation'.
 On completing her sentence in 1946, she was sentenced to five years exile in East Kazakhstan, but before that had expired, she was arrested again and exiled to the Yenisey region of Krasnoyarsk.
-In exile, she underwent two operations for cancer, could not work, and had to depend on her husband, Walter Perli (1907-1961), a former officer in the Estonian army, arrested during the soviet occupation of Estonia in 1940, whom she married in exile in June 1949.
+In exile, she underwent two operations for cancer, could not work, and had to depend on her husband, Walter Perli (1907–1961), a former officer in the Estonian army, arrested during the Soviet occupation of Estonia in 1940, whom she married in exile in June 1949.
 Perli, who worked as an accountant, also financially supported Nina Rykova's elderly sister, Yelena Tolmacheva, until he was admitted to hospital with tuberculosis.
 She was released in September 1954, after 16 years prison and exile.